-Forensic archaeology and forensic anthropology have adopted a pivotal role in UK and international investigations in cases of inter-personal violence and homicide, repatriation, mass disasters and war crimes
+Forensic archaeology and anthropology are crucial when investigating cases of inter-personal violence and homicide, repatriation, mass disasters and war crimes

 Forensic archaeology is the application of archaeological skills to the location and recovery of human remains and forensic evidence.
 Forensic anthropology is the analysis of human remains for the medico-legal purpose of establishing identity.